alexeibex/alexeibex.github.io/ConstitutionalChapters/SeparationofPowers.md

 #### The Constitutionality of the Independent Counsel
 - See *[Morrison v.
 Olsen](Link)*
   - Upheld the constitutionality of limits on the president's ability to remove the independent counsel.
-    - A "small"
+    - A "small" encroachment of executive power and its important enough to warrant.
-  - Time would prove Scalia Dissent
+  - Time would prove **Scalia Dissent**
     - Encroachment of the executive power and against the letter of the Constitution.
       - Who to blame for rogue independent counsel
     - 20 year sunset on law
       - 3 judges chosen to oversee independent counsel = too much power
       - Law was not renewed
+      - Replaced with Special Counsel
 #### Aftermath of Morrison
 - The Fate of the Independent Counsel
   - Office of Special Counsel